 Schedule a time to play games using a website that facilitates team-building activities or games.

 Schedule some after-hours fun with some close work friends.
 If you have the technology in place, use it to your benefit.

 Are you more sedentary now that you’re not in the office?
 Get up and get moving.
-Here are some options for different levels of exercise:
+Here are levels of exercise you should attempt:

 Good: Take a quick break and stretch every 60-90 minutes.
 Set a timer so you actually do it.
 Take a walk during a call or lunch time.
 Do jumping jacks, situps, or some kind of exercise every time you finish a task or stop to get a drink or use the bathroom.

 Better: In addition to the above, block out one or two 10-minute sessions to raise your heart rate and breathing with a brisk walk or jog, sit-ups, pushups, or anything else.

 Best: Do all of the above, and also take an extra hour a day for walking, jogging, cycling, yoga, etc. Mix it up.
 Create a long-term goal, use an exercise app, find a plan online.

 There you have it.
 If you start applying these best practices now, and you’ll definitely feel the difference in your personal adjustment to remote work.
 Celebrate your successes and take time to breathe!